 Most dogs need at least 30 minutes of physical activity per day.
 Larger breeds will need more exercise.
 A great way to gauge if your dog is getting sufficient exercise is if they start to slow down by the end of their walk.
 Find a beautiful local park to exercise your dog.

-Low impact activities will put less stress on their joints and will, therefore, be more enjoyable for arthritic dogs.
-A longer period of lower impact exercise, such as walking or swimming, instead of running, may help with your dog’s symptoms of arthritis.
+Low-impact activities will put less stress on their joints and, therefore, be more enjoyable for arthritic dogs.
+A longer period of lower-impact exercise, such as walking or swimming instead of running, may help with your dog’s arthritis symptoms.

 If your dog is disabled, this can make exercise and an active lifestyle tricky.
 Nowadays, there are plenty of aids for your pet.
 Wheelchairs, hip supports, harnesses, splints, and orthotics are now available.